If you’re reading this post, then you’ve likely heard that Laravel is the recommended PHP framework for robust application...

 - Changing the Default Admin Username – As we’ve already stated, the less obvious you make things, the better.
 In the past, all default WordPress usernames were “admin”.
-Since the login is one half of the login form, that makes it that much easier for brute-force attacks to succeed.
+Since the login is one-half of the login form, it is much easier for brute-force attacks to succeed.
 Fortunately, WordPress now requires that the username you use be different, so you should have no problem remembering to not pick “admin”.

 It’s highly probable that at some point your business will have to go through a data migration process.
 Data migration...